asteroid-lang/asteroid/Using Asteroid.md

 > Create a camel-case identifier from a given phrase.

-In this task, we will form the `CamelCase` variable names from a given phrase.
+In this task, we will form the `CamelCase` variable for names from a given phrase.
-Names created in this style are built of several words; each of which starts with a capital letter.
+Names created in this style are built of several words, each of which starts with a capital letter.